 Information security is managed at multiple levels.
-The information management systems that contain the final reportable results are restricted through user ID and password security access.
+The information management systems that contain the final reportable results are restricted through user ID, password and/or smart card security access.
 The computers and instrument systems that contain the raw and processed data files require specific knowledge of software manipulation techniques and physical location.
 Site security is provided at multiple levels through restricted access to the individual laboratories, buildings, and site.
 Confidentiality of results is protected by referencing results to blind coded sample IDs (no names or personal identifiers).